Oculus Quest 2 128GB vs. 256GB: Which should you buy?

 Oculus Quest 2 128GB vs. Oculus Quest 2 256GB: 128GB is best for the average gamer

 Folks planning to play primarily Quest-native games on their Oculus Quest 2 shouldn't have a problem running out of storage anytime soon.
 With enough space to comfortably fit at least 30 games at a time, the 128GB Quest 2 is an excellent choice for anyone looking to get the best-priced version of Meta's latest VR headset.
-And it's the headset I chose for myself, with no regrets.
+If you're wondering which Meta Quest 2 to buy, it's safe to say the 128GB version is the best value.

 If you're concerned about running out of room, keep in mind that you can also avoid any storage issues by playing PC VR games.
 SteamVR and Oculus Rift game files are stored on your PC, so massive experiences like Half-Life: Alyx don't take up a single megabyte on the headset itself.
 Thanks to wireless Air Link, you can enjoy amazing graphics without tethering yourself to your computer.

-Plus, since you'll save $100 by opting for the less-expensive 128GB Quest 2, you can pick up a few of the best Oculus Quest 2 battery packs to enhance your headset's comfort and keep the battery lasting longer.
+Plus, since you'll save some money by opting for the less-expensive 128GB Quest 2, you can pick up a few of the best Oculus Quest 2 battery packs to enhance your headset's comfort and keep the battery lasting longer.

-For about the same price as the storage upgrade, you could buy the Elite Strap with Battery instead, doubling your battery life and significantly improving the headset's comfort.
+You could put the extra $50 you saved toward the best Quest 2 head strap instead, doubling your battery life and significantly improving the headset's comfort.
 Or, a great Wi-Fi 6 router will make the biggest difference if you're looking for a wireless PC VR experience, as apps like Virtual Desktop and Oculus Air Link can deliver a near-perfect wireless experience on fast networks and powerful PCs.

 Oculus Quest 2 128GB vs. Oculus Quest 2 256GB: 256GB is the best choice for power users

-While it's great to have double the storage for extra games, the number of people who might need this storage — and are willing to pay $100 more to get it — is probably pretty low.
+The number of people who might need the extra storage from the 256GB model is probably pretty low.
 Even as a daily VR gamer with a large library of games, I've never found myself in need of 256GB.
+With the cost difference now just a mere $50, though, doubling your Quest's storage isn't as much of an investment.

 The best fit for most

 The 128GB Oculus Quest 2 supports all the same features and games as the larger version.
-Since Meta doubled the amount of storage of the original Quest 2 release without raising the price, it's hard to argue that you'll need anything more.
+Since Meta doubled the amount of storage of the original Quest 2 release, it's hard to argue that you'll need anything more.

 Room to work with